Celebrate Our Caravaggio in Rome

 Museum collection

-Reconvene in the evening and depart to Palazzo Barberini for a guided tour of the Caravaggio exhibition, with art historian and Caravaggio specialist Sara Magister.
+Reconvene in the evening and depart to Palazzo Barberini for a special after hours visit, including a greeting from the Director and guided tour of the Caravaggio exhibition.

 Dinner